alljoyn/extras-webdocs/docs/learn/glossary.md

 (depending on the implementation).
 The function of the AllJoyn service is defined by the set of AllJoyn service frameworks used.

-(from Wayne's updated terms) App that uses the AllJoyn Thin Library

 ### Translator

 Callback method a developer implements in order to provide